AtanasKr/task-rabbit/README.md

 docker compose build --no-cache docker compose up
 ```
-Composer install should be runned autoamatically inside backend and npm install should be runned inside frontend if not please run them in the respective folder.
+Composer install should run automatically inside the backend container, and npm install should run inside the frontend container.
+If not, please run them manually.
 After containers are running:
 ```bash
 php artisan migrate